parsanayyara/AzoDyePutida/README.md

 #### Main Manuscript:
-Nayyara P, Permana D, Ermawar RA, Fahayana R. Computational Analysis into the Potential of Azo Dyes as a Feedstock for Actinorhodin Biosynthesis in _Pseudomonas putida_.
+Nayyara P, Permana D, Ermawar RA, Fahayana R (2024) Computational analysis into the potential of azo dyes as a feedstock for actinorhodin biosynthesis in Pseudomonas putida.
+PLOS ONE 19(3): e0299128. https://doi.org/10.1371/journal.pone.0299128